Lab 3: Debugging and Testing

 Let's learn how that failed assert is presented under the debugger.
 Use make debug to get the buggy program under gdb and run it.
 There is no flashing light; the simulator is not talking to your Pi nor its peripherals.
 Your Pi doesn't even need to be connected!

 What do you see in gdb?
-There is some output about a failed assertion and then the program appears to be stuck.
-Type Control-c to interrupt the program and use backtrace to see where the program is stopped.
+There is output announcing the failed assertion and then the program exits.

-A-ha!
-When an assert fails, it calls mango_abort to blink the blue light.
-Given the simulator does not emulate the timer or GPIO peripherals, mango_abort behaves as a no-action infinite loop.
-By looking further into the backtrace, we learn that the failed assertion occurred on line 27 of the cstrings.c file (or some nearby line number, depending on how long your strcpy implementation was).
+Look we learn that the failed assertion occurred on line 26 of the cstrings.c file (your code may be on a nearby line number, depending on how long your strcpy implementation was).
 Use list to see that code now:

 This allows us to pinpoint exactly which assert failed (rather than have to comment-in-and-out tests one by one to find it).
 Hooray for gdb!

-Tip Typing Control-c will interrupt the executing program and return control to the debugger. backtrace will show where the program was executing when it was interrupted.
+Tip If your program appears to be unresponsive or you just want to stop the progrma and poke around, type control-c to interrupt the executing program and return control to gdb.
+Use backtrace to see where the program was executing when it was interrupted.

 Learn to recognize these two common situations:

-• a successful run to completion that is waiting at end of cstart/start (or possibly mango_reboot)
+• a successful run to completion that exits normally

 Debug bogus_strlen_calls